dynatrace-oss/unguard/user-auth-service/README.md

 export $(xargs -a .env); yarn start
 ```

-When developing, to have the server auto-restart on change of a file, use:
+When developing, to have the server auto-restart on change of a file and use local .env variable, use:

 ```
 yarn run dev